 To Make The Carrot-Ginger Dressing:

-- Add all ingredients to a blender or food processor, and pulse until completely smooth.
-Season to taste with salt and pepper, and/or add extra honey if you'd like a sweeter dressing.
+Add all ingredients to a blender or food processor, and pulse until completely smooth.
+Season to taste with salt and pepper, and/or add extra honey if you’d like a sweeter dressing.
+Serve immediately or refrigerate in a sealed container for up to 1 week.

 *I recommend chopping the salad ingredients by adding each to a food processor and pulsing until chopped.
 Or, you’re also more than welcome to chop them by hand.